[Sunday, June 9, 2019 09:07]

 - Energy balls

-- Homemade muesli bars or store-bought bars with ingredients that are as natural as possible
+- Homemade granola bars or store-bought bars with as many natural ingredients as possible

 - Water